Tuesday, April 12, 2011

 MDA Delegation Visits American Red Cross

+The team had the opportunity to give a presentation to the National Head Quarters staff and volunteers, on MDA activities - nationally and internationally, a presentation that was privileged with a very active participation.
 The team moved to the Regional Chapter of Greater Huston in Texas, where they met with the chapter's management, got to know the assets available to the chapter's response - the Emergency Response Vehicle, the Emergency Communication Response Vehicle, as well as the stockpiles in the warehouses run by the ARC volunteers.
 The team participated in shelter management training, visited a community branch, having the opportunity to have a firsthand experience of the relief operations in the field.
 MDA team was on call for 2 nights to respond with the Huston chapter Disaster Action Team to any disaster, that fortunately did not occur.

 This meeting was another step in the ongoing cooperation between Magen David Adom and the American Red Cross, sharing experiences, knowledge and lessons learned, in order to achieve the ultimate common goal of saving lives and alleviating human suffering